 - Select a Reason, add Comments, and click Mark as Cancelled

 If you forget to cancel your appointment and you do not attend within the first 10 minutes, our tutor will end the appointment and attempt to reach you.
 If they’re unable to reach you, you will be marked as a No Show in our system.
 After three No Shows, the system will automatically issue a hold on your tutoring account.
 If this occurs, please contact email@example.com to speak with a member of our staff about your eligibility to resume tutoring services.

 If you experience any problems or have questions, please contact the UTP at email@example.com.

 Become a Tutor

 The Undergraduate Tutorial Program (UTP) hires undergraduate student employees to serve as peer tutors.
 Tutors for UTP focus on clarifying course content and providing study strategies in a variety of undergraduate courses.
-Tutors receive an hourly wage as a student employee.
+Tutors receive an hourly wage as student employees.
 Interested candidates must possess a high level of competency and skill in their subject area and meet the criteria below: